 So, after one night of decompression in Te Anau following our Milford hike, and before our bike journey along the Otago Central Rail Trail, we head back inland, this time passing by Queenstown to spend a couple nights in Wanaka.
 Yet another picturesque little city set on a lake and surrounded by hills and hikes and viewpoints, we absolutely loved this place.
+Many people choose to work abroad in New Zealand, which is something we have certainly considered, and if we did Wanaka would be right at the top of the list of places to base ourselves.
 A big part of that may have been because of our accommodation, an amazing 2-bdr apartment (Criffel Peak View) on a hill walking distance to the town centre.
 Great views over the town and surrounding hills, friendly and helpful owners, two terraces, a BBQ, modern kitchen, TV, free laundry, free wifi, couches, a beanbag chair, and even a garage to park our rental car in, this place was amazing, probably the best place we’ve stayed in NZ so far.
 Laynni took advantage of the facilities to treat us to a great steak/potatoes/Caesar salad/mushrooms/garlic bread meal.
 Sure, it couldn’t compare to a messy slab of ribs on the heels of four days of dehydrated pasta-like substances, but really, what does?
 Other than A&W, of course.

 As for the town, well, everyone has their own personal ideal size when it comes to cities, with regard to traffic, amenities, infrastructure and transportation, and dare I say that Wanaka was perfect in my opinion.
 Although it is maybe easier to stay in Queenstown on a budget, Wanaka is a bit smaller with a population of roughly 6,500 and has the same stunning setting and bevy of options for food and activities.
 On the flipside, it is bigger with more amenities than Arrowtown and its cute one-street vibe and decent hiking options.
 Wanaka also has a huge variety of hikes of all lengths and difficulties, enough to keep a person busy for months, all plenty capable of filling up the memory on your phone with spectacular photos.
 There are also a number of places to rent bikes, kayaks, take boat tours, enjoy a pint overlooking the lake, or get an unhealthily enormous ice cream cone for just $3 (no matter how much evidence exists that one scoop will be enough, it seems I can absolutely never resist going for two, just in case…) And to top it all off, our visit just happened to coincide with the annual A & P extravaganza (Agriculture and Puppies?
 Plumbers?
 Plantains?
 Penile implants?
 I’m now being told the answer is actually “pastoral”…, the word we’re looking for is ”pastoral”), advertising not just the usual vast array of cabbage displays and flour-mixing demonstrations, but also a large midway of rides, children getting their faces painted as various felines and rodents, dogs running obstacle courses looking far more eager than the activity warrants and, of course, the live action thrills of semi-professional sheep shearing!
 Not that we actually went, but it looked pretty wild from outside the fence.